 With the United States now being the #1 country with the most confirmed cases of COVID-19, more than ever are self-quarantining.
-Although social distancing and physical isolation is the primary method in preventing the Coronavirus from spreading, the effects of these practices can be detrimental to your mental health.
-As we stay indoors awaiting the virus’s passing, it’s important we do everything we can to control our mental state.
+Although social distancing and physical isolation are the primary methods of preventing the Coronavirus from spreading, these practices’ effects can be detrimental to your mental health.
+As we stay indoors awaiting the virus’s passing, we must do everything we can to control our mental state.

 The Medical Side of Social Isolation:

-Social isolation has been proven to effectively slow the distribution of diseases.
+Social isolation has been proven to slow the distribution of diseases effectively.
 Government officials are recommending:

 - Maintain at least 6 feet away from others